 Road Traffic Accident Claims

-With nearly 33 million vehicles registered for use on UK roads including cars, vans, taxis, buses and lorries, it is unsurprising that road traffic accidents (RTAs) are one of the most common causes of personal injury.
+With nearly 33 million vehicles registered for use on UK roads including cars, vans, taxis, buses and lorries, it is unsurprising that road traffic accidents (RTAs) are one of the most common causes of personal injury claims.

-If you need to make a road traffic accident claim we can help.
+If you need to make a road traffic accident claim as a result of a car accident we can help.

 Whether you were the driver or passenger of a car, a motorcyclist or pillion passenger, a cyclist or a pedestrian, if you have been involved in an RTA, you will no doubt have suffered from an injury.